dot42/dot42/BUGS_AND_LIMITATIONS.md

 	- `foreach` statements generate an implicit `try/finally` block.
 Since you can not - at the moment - set the instruction out of the current block, you will not be able to restart the `foreach` from within.
 The workaround is to set the next instruction from after the `foreach` instruction.
 - For reasons unknown, the disassembly window might not be able to show source code next to the disassembly.
 If you wish to see the disassembly and have problems, you should disable the "source code" checkbox.
 This should enable tracking the current position and setting breakpoints in the disassembly.
   ApkSpy will embed the source code without problems.
+- When using the disassembly window, values of registers can be watched, e.g. by entering `r2` in the watch window.
+You can specify the desired type, e.g. `(double)r12` or `(string)p1`.
+Note that using `(string)` or `(object)` as cast types might crash the virtual machine if the specified register does not actually hold a `string` or `object` type.
+This seems to be a bug of the Dalvik VM.
+It is recommended to always remove non-primitive cast expression from the watch window as soon as possible, so that they will not be evaluated on the next breakpoint/exception.

 ### Differences to Xamarin.Android
 - Xamarin.Android names the Android-`R` class `Ressources`, while Dot42 sticks to `R`.
 I am not sure there is a good reason to rename the `R` class.
 On the contrary, I remember myself searching for `R` when first working with Xamarin.Android for quite some time until I figured it out.